deepfakes/faceswap/README.md

 [![become-a-patron](https://c5.patreon.com/external/logo/become_a_patron_button.png)](https://www.patreon.com/bePatron?u=23238350)

 ## One time Donations
-Alternatively you can give a one off donation to any of our Devs:
+Alternatively, you can give a one-off donation to any of our Devs:
 ### @torzdf
  There is very little FaceSwap code that hasn't been touched by torzdf.
-He is responsible for implementing the GUI, FAN aligner, MTCNN detector and porting the Villain, DFL-H128 and DFaker models to FaceSwap, as well as significantly improving many areas of the code.
+He is responsible for implementing the GUI, FAN aligner, MTCNN detector and porting the Villain, DFL-H128, and DFaker models to FaceSwap, as well as significantly improving many areas of the code.

 **Bitcoin:** bc1qpm22suz59ylzk0j7qk5e4c7cnkjmve2rmtrnc6